JosephShenton/CarrierChanger/README.md

 Carrier Changer uses the iOS 11.3.1 multi_path exploit to change your device's carrier.
 Kinda like zeppelin if you will.

-Yes this requires a Paid Apple Developer Account.
+Yes, this requires a paid Apple Developer Account.